benbrastmckie/.config/README.md

 This will make the default citation keys have the format `NameYearLetter`, where the `Letter` will increase through the alphabet if there are multiple entries for the same author and year.
 If you want to create a different key format, you can find more options [here](https://retorque.re/zotero-better-bibtex/citing/#generating-citekeys).
 I also recommend keeping keys unique `across all libraries` and permitting non-pinned keys to be `postfixed` which you will select from drop-down menus.
+Now that your citation key format has been set, feel free to import any .bib libraries that you might want to use.

-Now switch to the `Automatic Export` sub-tab and select `On Change` so that your .bib database stays updated when you add bib entries.
+Next switch to the `Automatic Export` sub-tab and select `On Change` so that your .bib database stays updated when you add bib entries.
 Close the Preferences window, returning to the main Zotero window.
 Right-click the main library folder in the left-most column, and select `Export Library`.
 Under the `Format` drop-down menu, select `Better BibTex` and check the `Keep Updated` box.
 Save the file as `Zotero` (the extension will be added automatically) to `~/Library/texmf/bibtex/bib` which you previously created.

-Having trouble finding the Library directory?
-You first need to remove the MacOS child-locks by opening `Finder`, clicking the `Go` menu, and selecting  `Go to Folder`.
+If you have trouble finding the Library directory, you may need to remove the MacOS child-locks by opening `Finder`, clicking the `Go` menu, and selecting  `Go to Folder`.
 Type `/Users` and then open the directory associated with your username.
 Now go to the `View` menu, select `Show View Options`, and check `Show Library Folder`.
 Go back to Zotero and export your library as directed above.